 James Murray, Deputy Mayor of London for Housing and Residential Development at Launch of Leadership 2025

-BME London’s flagship initiative Leadership 2025 is a push back against the imbalance of BME (Black and minority ethnic) professionals in leadership roles in the housing sector officially launched at City Hall in November 2017.
+BME London Landlords flagship initiative Leadership 2025 is a push back against the imbalance of BME (Black and minority ethnic) professionals in leadership roles in the housing sector officially launched at City Hall in November 2017.
 The BME affordable housing sector which has over 70 organisations the UK who are considered BME led (meaning the majority of board members in most cases senior executive officers come from a BME background) are the most powerful social businesses, in terms of economic assets and senior leadership in the UK today.
-In partnership with two of the largest leading mainstream housing associations in the UK, L&Q, and Optivo, BME London have developed a pioneering leadership programme, that other sectors within the UK will be taking note of and considering as issues of diversity in the boardroom and at senior executive level continues to be raised as the way to go for companies and institutions to meet the complex challenges society faces as we move forward.
+In partnership with two of the largest leading mainstream housing associations in the UK, L&Q, and Optivo, with BME London Landlords have developed a pioneering leadership programme, that other sectors within the UK will be taking note of and considering as issues of diversity in the boardroom and at senior executive level continues to be raised as the way to go for companies and institutions to meet the complex challenges society faces as we move forward.

 The First Cohort